LSDtopotools/LSDCodingBlog/_posts/2015-10-25-Github-pages-one-repository.md

 In the previous post, I went through a method that involves keeping different directories for the two branches of your code.
 There is another method for keeping a single directory, which is detailed below.

+WARNING: This method led me down a rabbit hole of many merging conflicts.
+Keeping two seperate directories is MUCH better!!

 ### Setting up a website branch

 In guthub, the repository website is always read from a branch called *gh-pages*.